 Learning Format for Alternative Elementary Education Certificate Coursework

-Our alternative elementary education licensure is designed to be completed 100% online, although you have the option to take all classes online or a combination of online and in-person.
-In any case, you'll complete readings, assignments, discussions on Blackboard, individual projects and presentations, quizzes and tests throughout each semester.
+Our alternative elementary education licensure is designed to be completed 100% online.
+You'll complete readings, assignments, discussions on Canvas, individual projects and presentations, quizzes and tests throughout each semester.

 Alternative Licensure in Elementary Education Resources and Academic Support

 We want to make sure you get the support you need.
 We offer flexible tutoring services, including the ENMU Writing Center which is available to help you improve your writing and help you clearly communicate for written, school-related projects and assignments.

 We also have online databases, journal articles and eBooks accessible through the Golden Library.
 Since ENMU has a dedicated distance learning librarian on staff, you'll always have the help you need to take advantage of library resources.